Everest Base Camp Weather

 Everest Base Camp weather in May:

-The weather remains ideal in the month of May.
-During the period of May, the temperature rises up to 15°C during the day and falls to 0°C at night.
-However, this is the last month of spring, so trekkers might get an experience of slight rainfall during the trek.
+The weather remains ideal in May.
+During May, the temperature rises to 15°C during the day and falls to 0°C at night.
+However, this is the last month of spring, so trekkers might experience of slight rainfall during the trek.

-Apart from the weather, there are many factors that might affect your trek during Nepal.
+Apart from the weather, many factors might affect your trek during Nepal.
 So, it’s best to do your homework and get enough tips and information to avoid every obstacle during the trek in Everest base camp.

 Monsoon/Summer season in Everest Base Camp: